GaBrandao/full-stack-nanodegree/capstone/README.md

     * [PATCH /actors/{id}](#patch-actors)
 	* [DELETE /actors/{id}](#delete-actors)

 Notice that it is required to pass an Authorization header containing a valid Bearer Token.
-You can find jwts for all roles in the file `config.py` and make it a bearer token by adding "Bearer " as prefix to those strings.
+You can find jwts for all roles in the file `config.py` and make then bearer tokens by adding "Bearer " as prefix to those strings.

 <a name="get-movies"/>